Mary Kay TimeWise, Matte Wear Liquid Foundation Review (Matujący podkład w płynie)

 - it is not a natural foundation,

 - for two decades, May Kay Cosmetics was cruelty-free.
-The bad news: the globally-recognized company has recently resumed its animal testing due to governmental regulations in China
+The bad news: the globally-recognised company has recently resumed its animal testing due to governmental regulations in China

 Summary – TimeWise® Matte-Wear® Liquid Foundation